The X-Files (film): Plot

-In Washington, D.C., Scully attends a performance hearing; meanwhile, Mulder meets with Kurtzweil in an attempt to get more information.
-Scully arrives at Mulder's apartment to tell him she has been transferred to Salt Lake City.
+In D.C., Scully attends another OPR hearing; meanwhile, Mulder meets with Kurtzweil to obtain more information.
+Scully arrives at Mulder's apartment to tell him she has been transferred to SLC but plans to resign from the FBI.
 The two are about to kiss when Scully is stung by a bee that had lodged itself under her shirt collar.
 She falls unconscious while Mulder calls paramedics, but the ambulance driver shoots Mulder and takes Scully away.
 She is seen later in an isolation unit being loaded onto a plane.
 An unconscious Mulder is picked up by another ambulance.
 Not severely injured, he slips out of the hospital with the help of The Lone Gunmen and FBI Assistant Director Walter Skinner.
-He then meets a former adversary, the Well-Manicured Man, who gives him Scully's location, along with a vaccine against the virus that has infected her.
+He then meets a former adversary, the Well-Manicured Man, who gives him Scully's location and a vaccine against the virus that has infected her.
 As Mulder leaves, the Well-Manicured Man shoots his driver and then kills himself in a car bomb before his betrayal of The Syndicate is discovered.

-Forty-eight hours later, Mulder finds Scully in an underground facility in Antarctica which also contains many humans suspended in ice-like enclosures.
-He breaks Scully's confinement and uses the vaccine to revive her, but this disrupts the facility and the cocooned aliens begin trying to escape.
+48 hours later, Mulder finds Scully in an underground facility in Antarctica, which also contains many humans suspended in ice-like enclosures.
+He breaks Scully's confinement and uses the vaccine to revive her, but this disrupts the facility, and the cocooned aliens begin trying to escape.
 After Mulder and Scully escape to the surface, an alien vessel emerges from beneath the ice and travels into the sky.
 Mulder watches it disappear into the distance as Scully regains full consciousness.

-At another hearing, Scully's testimony is disregarded and evidence in Texas is destroyed.
-To the hearing moderator, she hands over the only remaining proof of their ordeal—the bee that stung her—noting that the FBI is not currently capable of investigating this evidence.
-Outside, Mulder reads an article that has covered up the domes and crop field in Texas.
+At another hearing, Scully's testimony is disregarded, and evidence in Texas is destroyed.
+To the hearing moderator, she hands over the only remaining proof of their ordeal—the bee that stung her—while noting that the FBI is currently unable to investigate this evidence.
+Outside, Mulder reads an article about the domes and crop fields in Texas that have been covered up.
 Scully reveals that she is willing to continue working with him: "If I quit now, they win."
 At another crop outpost in Tunisia, the Smoking Man warns Conrad Strughold that Mulder remains a threat, explaining what Mulder has found out about the virus.
-He then hands him a telegram revealing that the X-files unit has been re-opened.
+He then hands him a telegram revealing that the X-files unit has been reopened.